 These tumors are very rare in children.
 Children sometimes have more than one tumor in the skin and/or liver.

 Anything that increases your risk of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get the disease; not having risk factors doesn’t mean that you will not get the disease.
 Talk with your child's doctor if you think your child may be at risk.
 Risk factors for angiosarcomas include the following:

 Signs of angiosarcoma depend on where the tumor is and may include the following:

 - Red patches on the skin that bleed easily.

 - A combination of surgery, chemotherapy, and radiation therapy for angiosarcomas that have spread.

-- A clinical trial of targeted therapy, radiation therapy, and surgery with or without chemotherapy.
+- A clinical trial of radiation therapy, surgery with or without chemotherapy, and targeted therapy (pazopanib).